krismosk/tonesense-frontend/README.md

 # ToneSense

 ## Introduction
 ToneSense is a web app that allows a user to enter in a sentence and receive a sentiment analysis result from a Machine Learning Model.
-The ML model will return a numbered score and magnitude which represents the sentence's sentiment on a scale of likely positive, likely neutral, or likely negative.
+The ML model will return a numbered score and magnitude which represents the sentence's sentiment on a scale of -1.0 to 1.0.
+The scoring range is as follows: 0.25 to 1.0 corresponds to a result of "likely positive", -0.25 to 0.25 corresponds to a result of "likely neutral", and -1.0 to -0.25 returns corresponds to a of "likely negative"

 This project was built in two separate and distinct parts - *Version 1* and *Version 2*.
 Explained in more detail below.